Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Lab Score: 93.8% | Elemental Mg: 200mg per tablet | Price: $0.10 per tablet | Certifications: GMP

 Nature’s Bounty is everywhere — drugstores, supermarkets, big box retailers.
-Their magnesium glycinate is accessible and affordable.
+Their magnesium glycinate is super accessible and affordable.

 Lab Test Results: